VISHAL-143x/MarrySoul/README.md

 1. git clone https://github.com/VISHAL-143x/MarrySoul; /https://github.com/shabbiryk/MarrySoul
 2. Copy  a .env file  `>cp -a env.example  .env` and fill with your own parameters.
 3. Get an NFT.Storage API key https://nft.storage/ and add this to the .env
-4. Add your rinkeby blockchain server api and url to the .env file (ive used alchemy here, though moralis & infura are also awesome)
+4. Add your sepolia blockchain server api and url to the .env file (ive used alchemy here, though moralis & infura are also awesome)
 5. Install packages `>npm install`
-6. Deploy the solidity contract to the rinkeby testnet using hardhat '>npx hardhat run scripts/deploy.js --network rinkeby`
+6. Deploy the solidity contract to the sepolia testnet using hardhat '>npx hardhat run scripts/deploy.js --network sepolia`
 7. Add your contract address to the .env file
 8. Run your front end in dev mode `>npm start` OR deploy with Fleek https://fleek.co/